– By Passionfruit

 #103] I mentioned this in #92, but I REALLY love the post office experience here – everyone is so pleasant and relaxed.
 I like it so much I will take a number and wait to buy one stamp.
 Taiwan has some beauties too.
 Call me a stamp admirer and collector?
 I think the flowers and fruits of Taiwan are the prettiest.

-#101] Carrots are huge here.
+#101] Carrots are huge like 3-4 times the size.
 No baby carrots on this island.

 #99] I appreciate a good shoe horn – something I didn’t before living in a country where shoes must be removed at home.
 There is a lot of putting on and taking off of shoes in Asia.